jakesq/weatherdial/analog_clock/README.md

-# Analog Clock
+# Weather Dial

-This app is an example of an analog clock.
+This app is an analog clock.
 It has a light theme and a dark theme, and displays sample weather and location data.

 <img src='analog.gif' width='350'>